Ease Up on Energy Consumption

 Like windows, doors, and especially their perimeters, are a common source of lost energy.
 Poor insulation due to faulty installation or simply wear over time can contribute to energy loss.

 Aside from ensuring a properly installed, insulated and sealed doorway, the door itself can also make a difference when it comes to energy efficiency.
 For example, foam insulated entry doors offer greater energy conservation than wooden alternatives.
 Also remember that proper sealing and installation applies to all access points, including garage doors.
+For doors with large glass panes, such as patio doors, look for options that include a thermal break and multiple layers of glass to reduce energy transfer.

 Fifth Wall (a.k.a., the Ceiling)